csswizardry/csswizardry.github.com/_posts/2016-02-25-mixins-better-for-performance.md

 about this topic, and I firmly believe you should avoid `@extend` for a number of reasons:

-1. It alters your source order, which is always risk in CSS.
+1. It alters your source order, which is always risky in CSS.
 2. It creates awkward groupings in your code, putting unrelated selectors together.
 3. It is very greedy, `@extend`ing every instance of a given subject, not just